 On all tickets, you can change the dates and times on their ticket at no extra charge so long as you don’t change the destinations.
 If you have a Tokyo to Los Angeles flight you want to change, you can change the date and time without a fee.
 However, if you decide to fly from Tokyo to San Francisco instead then you have to pay a fee of $125 USD.

-While you can book these tickets directly with the airlines by calling the reservations line listed on their websites, sometimes you can find a better deal by booking through a third party such as Airtreks or another agent like STA Travel or Flight Centre (OZ/NZ).
+While you can book these tickets directly with the airlines by calling the reservations line listed on their websites, sometimes you can find a better deal by booking through a third party such as Airtreks, STA Travel, or Flight Centre (OZ/NZ).
 Third party bookers don’t just deal with one alliance – they mix and match from all available airlines (excluding budget airlines) to find the lowest price, which saves you money.
 Moreover, you can fly anywhere and in any direction you want and the overland mileage doesn’t count against your flight because there is no mileage limit.
 In that sense, booking with a third party site is a much better option than booking directly with an alliance.

 If you want an around the world ticket, use the banner below to book and save money on your flights:

 Are RTW tickets worth buying?